samis-group/homelab/README.md

 > **NOTE:** The Playbook is fully configurable.
 You can skip or reconfigure any task by [Overriding Defaults](#overriding-defaults).

 - Most common actions can be performed by issuing the associated `make` command.
-Go to the [Makefile](Makefile) to see what it can do.
+Go to the [Makefile](Makefile) and associated [makefiles](makefiles/) to see what it can do.
-  - Most of these make commands that run plays where you need verbose output (-vvv), simply append `-v` to the make target and it will run it verbosely, e.g. `make update-compose-v`
+  - Most of these make commands that run plays where you need verbose output (-vvv), simply pass the ` -v` argument to the make target and it will run it verbosely, e.g. `make k3s ' -v'`.
+    - **yes with the leading space, because there's no way that I've been able to figure out, how to pass '-v' to make without it thinking it's for Make..
+Probably use stdin? needs testing..**

 ## Setup the Ansible Control Node (where you will run the playbook from)

-*Pre note for me*: run the alias `ssa` first ;)
+*Pre-note for me*: run the alias `ssa` first ;)

 1. Clone this repo locally (change to https method and don't recurse submodules if you aren't me): `git clone --recurse-submodules git@gitlab.com:sami-group/homelab.git`. **NOTE**: My Host inventories are managed in a private submodule.

 2. Run the following command substituting your ansible vault password as required (skip inputting the password argument if you don't use ansible-vault or you have already stored this password).
-This will [install ansible](https://docs.ansible.com/ansible/latest/installation_guide/index.html), upgrade pip and store your password inside of the file located in `~/.ansible/password` for use with `ansible-vault`:
+This will [install ansible and collection/role requirements](https://docs.ansible.com/ansible/latest/installation_guide/index.html), upgrade pip and install requirements, store your password inside of the file located in `~/.ansible/password` for use with `ansible-vault` and deploy a githook to ensure you don't accidentally commit your vaulted files:

 ```bash
 # Use single quotes only!